hamptonpieryc/website/content/docs/club-rules.md

 Commodore (the Flag Officers), Honorary Treasurer (Treasurer), Honorary Secretary (Secretary), Honorary Sailing Secretary (Sailing Secretary) Honorary Bosun (Bosun) and Membership Secretary.
 The Executive Officers shall, ex officio, be members of all Committees.
-The Office of Commodore, Vice Commodore and Rear Commodore shall not be held by any person for more than three years consecutive from the date of frst election.
+The Office of Commodore, Vice Commodore and Rear Commodore shall not be held by any person for more than three years consecutive from the date of first election.

 **5.2** The duties of Executive Officers shall be: